ironhack-labs/lab-react-ironbeers/README.md

 ## Instructions

 :exclamation: At the very beginning we will offer you to shoot for the stars: as a **bonus** focus on **mobile first** design!
-As we said this is bonus, so it's up to you :+1:
+As we said this is bonus, so it's up to you. :+1:

 ### Iteration 1: Create the App